-The rewards, though, for running the latest iteration of the dark web's most notorious drugs bazaar, The Silk Road, are proportionately high: £200,000 tax-free a month.
-The right candidate will have a vainglorious streak of political libertarianism and an enormous, misguided sense of self-belief.
-Oh, and another tip – if you do end up becoming the world's biggest illegal Bitcoin businessman, it's probably best not to go splashing your virtual currency on expensive electric cars.
+The rewards, though, for running the latest iteration of the dark web's most notorious drugs bazaar, the Silk Road, are proportionately high: $300,000, tax-free, a month.
+The right candidate will have a vainglorious streak of political libertarianism and an enormous, misguided sense of self-confidence.
+Oh, and another tip—if you do end up becoming the world's biggest illegal Bitcoin businessman, it's probably best not to go splashing your virtual currency on expensive electric cars.

-This was one mistake of Blake Benthall, the 26-year-old "rocket scientist" and "Bitcoin dreamer" who's in the frame for running Silk Road 2.0, which was shut down yesterday by the FBI.
-Allegedly helming the site under the pseudonym "Defcon", Benthall reportedly cashed out £170,000 worth of Bitcoin and put down a £45,000 deposit on a Tesla Model S – a luxury electric car worth £80,000 – in December last year.
-Has he not seen Goodfellas?
+This was one mistake of Blake Benthall, the 26-year-old "rocket scientist" and "Bitcoin dreamer" who got arrested for running Silk Road 2.0, which was shut down yesterday by the FBI.
+Allegedly helming the site under the pseudonym "Defcon," Benthall reportedly cashed out $270,000 worth of Bitcoin and put down a $71,000 deposit on a Tesla Model S—a luxury electric car worth $125,000 in December last year.
+Did he not watch Goodfellas?

 Mind you, I see where the temptation arose.
-According to the criminal complaint filed against Benthall – a Californian with facial hair, a floppy fringe and a fairly awful singing voice (HT @RasmusMunks) – the site was clearing $8 million (around £5 million) in sales a month from its 150,000 users – figures any other start-up would kill for.
-Commission ran at about £190,000 a month, according to the FBI.
+According to the criminal complaint filed against Benthall—a Californian with facial hair, a floppy fringe, and a fairly awful singing voice (h/t @RasmusMunks)—the site was clearing $8 million in sales a month from its 150,000 users—figures any other startup would kill for.
+Commission ran at about $300,000 a month, according to the FBI.

 If Benthall did do it, how did he think he'd get away with it?
 There's something strangely solipsistic in the hacker mindset.
 It's not clear what comes first: the isolated working environment with only code for company, or the outlook that finds such work enjoyable.

-He's now facing one count of conspiring to commit narcotics trafficking (at least a 10-stretch), one count of conspiring to commit computer hacking (five years more), one fake ID charge (another 15 years) and one money-laundering charge, which could get him another 20 years in the can if the judge is feeling uncharitable.
+He's now facing one count of conspiring to commit narcotics trafficking (at least a ten-year stretch in prison), one count of conspiring to commit computer hacking (five years more), one fake ID charge (another 15 years) and one money laundering charge, which could get him another 20 years in the can if the judge is feeling uncharitable.
 The poor, poor bastard.

 The appearance of an online trade in illegal drugs will be seen, I believe, as a pivotal moment in legal history.
 Because what will police do when the market inevitably grows and we end up with drug-related criminality on an amazon.com scale?

-TheGrugq, a renowned computer security specialist, told me recently that a whole new sector of organised criminals are now involved in the online drug market.
+TheGrugq, a renowned computer security specialist, told me recently that a whole new sector of organized criminals are now involved in the online drug market.

 This game has been going on since the net first flickered into life.
-The first online transaction a human made was for a bag of grass, and it's Silk Road that's responsible for truly monetising prohibition.
-But Silk Road 2.0 was the absolute proof-of-concept: many people want to buy and sell drugs online, and there are fortunes to be made.
+The first online transaction a human made was for a bag of grass, and it's Silk Road that's responsible for truly monetizing prohibition.
+But Silk Road 2.0 was the absolute proof-of-concept: Many people want to buy and sell drugs online, and there are fortunes to be made.

 For some, it's just fun or convenient.
-For others – like one user who told me that the consistent delivery of high-quality gear took him away from the constant temptation of street dealers, therefore helping him control his smack and crack habit – it can be a lifesaver.
+For others—like one user who told me that the consistent delivery of high quality heroin took him away from the constant temptation of street dealers, therefore helping him control his smack and crack habit—it can be a lifesaver.

-Mike Power's book, Drugs Unlimited, The Web Revolution That's Changing How the World Gets High, is out now in the US.
+Mike Power's book, Drugs Unlimited, The Web Revolution That's Changing How the World Gets High, is out now.